lenseswaenen/lenseswaenen.github.io/_posts/2023-06-16-unbiased_variance_inference_sympy.md

 Taking the mean, we also observe that the estimates are indeed unbiased.
 However, it is also worth noting that the spread (variance) of our estimates is very big, due to the low number of observations used for a single estimate.
 A little bit of bias might go unnoticed for a long time...

-Before we move on the Bayesian approach to try and fix the negativity, we simplify the toy model even further (as the equations in the Bayesian approach get a little long and hard for `sympy` to handle...)
+Before we move on to the Bayesian approach to try and fix the negativity, we simplify the toy model even further (as the equations in the Bayesian approach get a little long and hard for `sympy` to handle...)

 If we only consider observations $m_1$ and $m_2$ in our toy model: $X \sim \mathcal{N}(0, v_x)$ and $Y \sim \mathcal{N}(0, v_y)$ :